phoenixframework/phoenix/guides/deployment/fly.md

 # Deploying on Fly.io

+Fly.io maintains their own guide for Elixir/Phoenix here: [Fly.io/docs/elixir/getting-started/](https://fly.io/docs/elixir/getting-started/) we will keep this guide up but for the latest and greatest check with them!

 ## What we'll need

 The only thing we'll need for this guide is a working Phoenix application.
 For those of us who need a simple application to deploy, please follow the [Up and Running guide](https://hexdocs.pm/phoenix/up_and_running.html).